Skip to content

 simulation_histories = []

-for i_agent, agent in enumerate(agents):
+for i_agent, (agent, agent_initialization_values) in enumerate(zip(agents, initialization_values)):

 print(f'Testing Agent {i_agent}:')